European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 1. In Android Studio (check the version required in the [Minimum Requirements](../sdks/sdk-ref-android.md#minimum-requirements) section in the SDK for Android Reference Guide), open the directory that you checked out.
 1. Run the **dev-app** app.
 1. When you've started the app, make sure that the **Client Side** checkbox is checked.
-1. Enter an email or phone number, and then click the arrow to the right.
+1. Enter an email address, and then click the arrow to the right.

 </TabItem>
 <TabItem value='ios' label='iOS'>